Coalition for Solidarity Levies

 - Designate an official sherpa to engage with the task force’s proposals for solidarity levies, represent their country at meetings of the coalition and consult with other coalition members on what they believe are the most appealing levies.

-Members of the coalition include: Barbados, France, Kenya, Antigua & Barbuda, Colombia, Denmark, Germany, Marshall Islands, Senegal, and Spain.
+Members of the coalition include: Barbados, France, Kenya, Antigua & Barbuda, Colombia, Denmark, Marshall Islands, Senegal, and Spain.

 At this stage, it isn’t necessary for members of the coalition to choose in which sectors they would consider introducing a solidarity levy.
 This means that members might be interested in introducing a solidarity levy in one sector that the task force is considering, but oppose a levy being introduced in another.